 Following Zeno, we'll skip ahead around 2,400 years to the 1950s.
 In 1953, J. E. Littlewood described what is now called the Ross-Littlewood paradox.
 The paradox can be described as follows: There is an empty but infinitely large vase and a infinite number of balls, numbered sequentially from 1.
 At 1 minute to noon, balls 1–10 are put into the vase, and ball number 1 is taken out.
 At ½ minutes to noon, balls 11–20 are put into the vase, and number 2 is removed.
 At ¼ minutes to noon, balls 21–30 are put into the vase, and number 3 is removed.
 This process continues indefinitely, with the time increment being halved each time.
 How many balls are in the vase at noon?
 The number of balls appears to grow without limit; however, what balls are left in there?
 Ball 1 was removed at 11:59:00, ball 2 at 11:59:30, ball 3 at 11:59:45, ball 4 at 11:59:52.5, and this sequence is infinite.
 Given a ball with any number, you can find a time when it was removed from the vase.
 Therefore, there are no balls in the vase.
 But this makes no sense because each operation increases the number of balls in the vase by 9.

 Philosopher James F. Thomson invented the word "supertask" in 1954.
-He argued that motion is not a supertask and that things that actually are supertasks are impossible.
-He originated the Thomson lamp paradox to support his argument that supertasks are impossible.
+He argued that motion is not a supertask and that things that actually are supertasks are impossible, because they result in logical contradictions.
+He originated the Thomson lamp paradox, first described in his paper "Tasks and Super-Tasks," to support his argument that supertasks are impossible.
 In this paradox, assume that we have a perfect machine for turning a lamp off and on.
 First, we have the light on for one minute.
 Then, we have the light off for ½ minutes.
 Then, it is off for ¼ minutes.
 This continues, with the light being turned off and on after one-half of the previous time period.
 At the end of two minutes, an infinite sequence of offs and ons will have taken place.
 At this time, will the light be off or on?
 Would the answer be any different if the light had started being off instead of on?